rajendraarora16/blogs-v1/_posts/2018-03-11-I-love-robots.md

 However, I am doing much more research where I could make this model as best and could perform a well operations to manupulate the task at hand.

-I also wanted to implement a computational techniques to the analysis and synthesis in natural language speech with component of artificial intelligency.
-NLP (Natural language processing) is a concerned with interactions with humans and bot.
+I also wanted to implement a computational techniques to the analysis and synthesis in natural language speech with component of artificial intelligency in a good manner of NLP (Natural language processing is a concerned with interactions with humans and bot).

+Stay tunes for much more..